metin-atalay/TR-Anl-k-Deprem/README.md

 **Governing Law**

 This Privacy Policy and Terms of Use are governed by and construed in accordance with the laws of USA.

-Please note that this is a generic template and may need customization based on your app's specific features, data collection practices, and legal requirements in your jurisdiction.
-It's highly recommended to seek legal advice or use a professional service to ensure compliance with relevant laws and regulations.